Chapter Twenty: The Blood Temple

 And what about Alchemist?

 I breathed carefully, keeping myself calm.
 I cared about Rinn.
 And Rinn hadn’t liked how I was treating Alchemist.
-And she wasn’t wrong.
+I didn’t want to accept it… but she had a point, too.
 For my whole time in the Otherworld, I had only been thinking of how Alchemist could be useful to us.
 Even when I was kind to them, it was only to make sure they would make us the potions we needed.
 And it had kept us alive… but that was over now.
 Our lives weren’t in danger anymore.
 So it wasn’t right for me to still be thinking of Alchemist that way.
 It wasn’t right that my only feeling was frustration about their weaknesses.

 I had to find a better way to treat them, to think about them.
 A way that was more Blood.